+- 1. Login to the EI-Analytic account and database that the gateway will be associated with at www.eianalytic.com.

-- 2. Select Phantom Gateways from the Database drop-down list.
+- 2. Select Gateway Manager from the Database menu.

 - 3. Click the Add Gateway button.

 - 4. Enter the gateway serial number.

 - 5. Click Add Gateway.

-Once the gateway is registered, copy the Auth Token and paste it into the EI-Analytic screen on the gateway Admin Console.
+Once the gateway is registered, copy the Auth Token and paste it into the EI-Analytic screen on the Gateway Admin Console Config Menu>EI-Analytic tab:

-- Ensure both Connect to El-Analytic and Send data to El-Analytic boxes are checked as shown. - 8.
-Click on Save and the gateway will restart, Upon reboot it will start sending data to the EI-Analytic database.
+- Ensure both Connect to EI-Analytic and Send data to EI-Analytic boxes are checked as shown. - 8.
+Click Save and the gateway will restart.
+Upon reboot it will start sending data to the EI-Analytic database.